Giasod/tg_bot/README.md

 ## Requirements
 * Ruby 2.7.2
 * Rails 7.0.4
-* SQLite 3 (for development and test environments)
 * A Telegram bot token
 * A Yandex OAuth token for the Speech-to-Text API